 Anticipate this and instead crouch down to greet them or interact with them.
 This way they get your attention at their level rather than feeling they need to come up to yours.

-Once your puppy knows how to ‘sit’ when you ask, you can ask them to sit instead of jumping up, and then reward them with your full attention (and even a tasty puppy treat) for doing that instead.
+Once your puppy knows how to ‘sit’ when you ask, you can ask them to sit instead of jumping up, and then reward them with your full attention - and a tasty puppy treat for doing that instead.

 This has the advantage of it being a polite way to greet (or ignore) unknown people.

-How to stop puppy jumping up on visitors
+How to teach your puppy not to jump up on visitors

 Dogs can get super excited when people come to visit.
 Sometimes, the puppy jumping up training goes out the window from all the excitement!
-However, it’s important to ensure that your puppy doesn’t jump up on them by training them with a few simple steps.
+However, it’s important to ensure that your puppy doesn’t jump up on your guests by training them with a few simple steps.
 Take a look:

-4. Let your puppy slowly investigate the visitors but if they start to get overly excited, call them back to you and distract them with something you can reward (a few ‘sits’ etc)
+- Let your puppy slowly investigate the visitors but if they start to get overly excited, call them back to you and distract them with something you can reward (a few ‘sits’ etc).

 Now that you know how to stop a puppy from jumping up, you might be looking for more puppy advice and tips.
 Read our top tips for socialising your puppy, next.